T

 • SunscreenEssential

-The Mediterranean sun is strong even outside of peak summer months.
+The Mediterranean sun is strong even outside of peak summer.

 Cultural & Miscellaneous

-Tap water in Valencia is safe and drinkable, and refilling reduces waste.
+Tap water in Valencia is safe to drink, so refilling is economical and eco-friendly.

-While English is spoken in tourist areas, basic Spanish phrases are appreciated.
+While many people speak English in tourist areas, knowing basic Spanish phrases is appreciated.

 Destination-specific tips

-• Tap water in Valencia is safe and of good quality, so bring a reusable bottle.
+• Tap water in Valencia is potable and tastes good, so bring a reusable bottle to save money and reduce waste.

 Plan the rest of your Valencia trip